Spotlight: Trucktoberfest, ShalomFest, Jack White and The Raconteurs and more highlight events this week

 Trucktoberfest

-Gathering Place will host Trucktoberfest, sponsored by Bob Hurley RV, Saturday, Oct.
-12, 4-9 p.m. on the QuikTrip Great Lawn.
+Gathering Place will host Trucktoberfest, sponsored by Bob Hurley RV, from 4-9 p.m., Saturday, Oct.
+12, on the QuikTrip Great Lawn.
 Trucktoberfest is bringing some of the most popular food trucks to the park.
 The festival will also include truck-themed activities, music and lawn games for the entire family to enjoy.

 Guests can look forward to musical performances throughout the event from Double Treble, Shelby Eicher & Jared Tyler Frederick, Monica Taylor & Travis Fite, The Lil Joe Duo, Faye Moffett Music, Dustin Pittsley, Levi Parham and MERE.
 Free admission, gatheringplace.org/events